WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Versions that might not be supported are below iOS 12, iPadOS 13 and macOS 11.

 ## How does this method work?
 By using leaked business enterprise certificates, We can sign apps using their credentials which means Apple lets us install the apps without any hassle, however after a while Apple revokes the certificate, this is where the WhySooooFurious DNS Blocker comes in, the DNS blocker blocks Apple servers from contacting your device about the expired/revoked/blacklisted certificate which in turn lets you use the apps for however long you'd like.
+The DNS also blocks ESign analytics as a bonus!

 ## Before we start
 - Make sure you have not been using services such as Scarlet before as the certificates used to install ESign on your device will be revoked!